uclaacm/hack.uclaacm.com/posts/spring2021/year-in-review/index.md

 * **Hack Kitchen**: Gordon Ramsey themed coding competition
 * **JSChats**: teaching you why we ~~hate~~ love JavaScript

 Not gonna lie, I don't know how we managed to pull it off.
 At one point, we were spread across 5 time zones (California, East Coast, France, Hong Kong, and India) and communication was tough.
-There were covid scares, demolished sleep schedules ~~thanks UCLA math for not accommodating our international students~~, last minute moves between school and home, and so much more.
+There were covid scares, demolished sleep schedules, last minute moves between school and home, and so much more.
 In short, these were some ~~wild, stressful, trying, hard, depressing, confusing, worrying~~ _uNPrEceDenTED_ 🤮🤮🤮 times, but we managed to still hold events (and they went well!).

 Saying I'm proud cannot express the overwhelming amount of gratitude I have towards the officers who poured their time and energy into making our events the best they could be.
 Hack could not have survived the pandemic without these officers and I cannot thank them enough for preventing us from thanos snapping out of existence.